Lady Gaga Wears One Of The Most Famous Jewelry Pieces On Oscars Red Carpet

 While the diamond is no longer for sale, it was surprisingly available for purchase once.
 In 1972, Tiffany & Co. published an ad in The New York Times that offered the diamond for $5,000,000 for anyone who showed interest within 24 hours of the ad’s debut.
 That price equates to about $30,000,000 today.
 The diamond had no bids, and is now too famous to sell.

-Gaga is known for making statements on the red carpet, so it’s no surprise that the singer decided to rock the diamond for her first Oscars nomination for her performance in A Star is Born.
+Gaga is known for making statements on the red carpet, so it’s no surprise that the singer decided to rock the diamond for her first Oscar nomination for her performance in A Star is Born.